Share

 • Severe burns

-• Severe acute pancreatitis
+• Acute pancreatitis

-• Various types of liver failure
+• Different forms of liver failure

 • Severe cardiogenic shock

-• Complications of cardiac surgery
+• Complications following cardiac surgery

 • Necrotizing fasciitis

-Systemic hyperinflammation associated with ECMO therapy.
+• Systemic hyperinflammation associated with ECMO therapy

 The CytoSorb Therapy